PageView

 Avery Carl, founder of The Short Term Shop, has noted that Scottsdale is one of the markets where investors consistently underestimate the importance of property selection.
 The difference between a well-positioned 3-bedroom with a pool (potentially earning at the 75th percentile of $44,510) and a comparable property without one (earning at or below the median of $30,147) can be $15,000+ in annual revenue.

-Frequently Asked Questions
+Frequently Asked Question

-Q: How much do short term rentals make in Scottsdale?
+Q: How much do short-term rentals make in Scottsdale?

-A: Based on AirDNA data from 2,640 active listings, the median 3-bedroom Scottsdale STR generates $30,147 in annual gross revenue.
-Top performers at the 75th percentile earn $44,510, and the top 10% earn $61,548+.
-Four-bedroom homes have a median of $40,764, and 5-bedroom properties earn a median of $50,445.
+A: Based on The Short Term Shop data from 2,640 active listings, the median 3-bedroom Scottsdale STR generates $30,147 in annual gross revenue.
+Top performers at the 75th percentile earn $44,510, while the top 10% earn $61,548+.
+Four-bedroom homes have a median annual revenue of $40,764, and 5-bedroom properties earn a median of $50,445.

 Q: What is the average Airbnb income in Scottsdale?